quickwit-oss/quickwit/docs/get-started/tutorials/tutorial-hdfs-logs.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-In this guide, we will index about 40 million log entries (13 GB decompressed) and start a three-node cluster on a local machine.
-If you want to start a server with indexes on AWS S3, check out the [tutorial for distributed search](tutorial-hdfs-logs-distributed-search-aws-s3.md).
+In this guide, we will index about 40 million log entries (13 GB decompressed) on a local machine.
+If you want to start a server with indexes on AWS S3 with several search nodes, check out the [tutorial for distributed search](tutorial-hdfs-logs-distributed-search-aws-s3.md).

 Here is an example of a log entry:
 ```json